skhaz/rodrigo.delduca.org/about.md

 ### Now

 Nowadays, I work at [Fueled](https://fueled.com/) as a Lead Engineer.
 This company is extremely renowned for its excellence in app development.
-At Fueled, I've had the opportunity to work on their two biggest clients to date, [Victoria's Secrets](https://www.victoriassecretandco.com/) Community and [NationsBenefits](https://www.nationsbenefits.com).
+At Fueled, I've had the opportunity to work on their two biggest clients to date.
 I have been serving as a backend engineer on one and as a full-stack developer on the other.
 At times, I also assisted with the management of a Kubernetes cluster.

 Thank you for reading my story.
 I hope you enjoyed it.
 If you have any questions, please feel free to contact me.